 She might also be the mum who is surviving on bourbons dunked in thrice-microwaved tea – the last thing she needs is someone else to look after, who simultaneously makes her feel a bit crap about her inability to adult.

 6. I’ll make the teas.
 Not knowing where the teabags are is no excuse.
 Unless you have reason to suspect their kitchen might double up as a set for Indiana Jones: The Temple of Doom, you should be safe opening some cupboards and firkling around to find everything you need.

 This manoeuvre is especially welcome should you visit in the first couple of weeks after childbirth when the mum may well have just tried eleventyhundred different sitting positions before she is vaguely comfortable.

 And then she has to get up to make everyone a drink.

 Clearly this isn’t an exhaustive list of the nice things you can say to a new mum, but some of them are things that made a difference to me in The Early Days.
 Some of them meanwhile, are things that I wish someone had said to me.

 But why, you might be wondering, is it even necessary?
 Haven’t babies have been born since the dawn of time – what’s the big deal?
-Well, in some respects this is true but what our society fails to acknowledge, in contrast to the reverence offered by other cultures around the world, is that this is still not a simple thing.
+Well, yes, but what our society fails to acknowledge, in contrast to the reverence offered by other cultures around the world, is that this is still not a simple thing.

 New life should certainly not be taken for granted, but the mothers who grew and delivered it should also be treated with as much love, gentleness and consideration as you can find.

 Basically, mothers are awesome.
-So don’t be a dick – be the person who makes sure they know it.
+So don’t be a wally – be the person who makes sure they know it.